Denoising Data with Measurement Error Using a Reproducing Kernel-based Diffusion Model

 for any $\bx$, $\bx_{1}$ and $\bx_{2}$.
 Here $\be_{l}$ is the $l$-th basis vector in the $d$-dimensional space, $\bbOmega_{t}^{(1)} = \bbOmega - (1 - t)\bbH_{t}$, $\bbH_{t}^{(1)} = (1 - t)\bbH_{t}\bbOmega_{t}^{(1)-1}\bbH_{t} + \bbH_{t}$, $\bbOmega_{t}^{(2)} = \bbOmega - 2(1 - t)\bbH_{t}$ and $\bbH_{t}^{(2)} = (1 - t)\bbH_{t}\bbOmega_{t}^{(2)-1}\bbH_{t}$. \end{proposition}

-The proof to this proposition is in Supplementary Material \ref{app:proofs in Section dep}.
-Notably, the expected objective function \eqref{eq:new complex objective} involves expectation taking w.r.t. $\bX_{1}$ and $\bxi$, whereas due to the formulation of our $\bs_{t}(\cdot; \btheta_{t})$, the expectation w.r.t. $\bxi$ can be explicitly computed without requiring a Monte-Carlo approximation.
-We refer readers for more details to the above discussion in our proof to Proposition \ref{pro:explicit formulation}.
-Moreover, as in the literature \citep{de2005learning,smale2003estimating,smale2007learning,wainwright2019high}, we add a regularization term $\lambda\|\bs_{t}(\cdot; \btheta_{t})\|_{\cH_{\cK}^{d}}^{2}$ to our training objective \eqref{eq:quadratic programming}, where $\lambda > 0$ is a regularization parameter, and $\|\bs_{t}(\cdot; \btheta_{t})\|_{\cH_{\cK}^{d}}$ is the norm of $\bs_{t}(\cdot; \btheta_{t})$ in the $d$-dimensional RKHS.
-As discussed in the existing literature related to RKHS, such regularization term is critical to avoid the over-fitting of kernel-based model \citep{smale2003estimating,smale2007learning}.
-The scale of selected $\lambda$ refers to our discussion in Theorem \ref{thm:gen error}.
-Then, we obtain the \emph{final objective function} for each $\btheta_{t}$,
+The proof of this proposition is in Supplementary Material \ref{app:proofs in Section dep}.
+Notably, the expected objective function \eqref{eq:new complex objective} involves expectations with respect to $\bX_{1}$ and $\bxi$, whereas due to the formulation of our $\bs_{t}(\cdot; \btheta_{t})$, the expectation with respect to $\bxi$ can be explicitly computed without requiring a Monte Carlo approximation.
+See the proof of Proposition \ref{pro:explicit formulation} for more details.
+Moreover, as in the literature \citep{de2005learning,smale2003estimating,wainwright2019high}, we add a regularization term $\lambda\|\bs_{t}(\cdot; \btheta_{t})\|_{\cH_{\cK}^{d}}^{2}$ to our training objective \eqref{eq:quadratic programming}, where $\lambda > 0$ is a regularization parameter, and $\|\bs_{t}(\cdot; \btheta_{t})\|_{\cH_{\cK}^{d}}$ is the norm of $\bs_{t}(\cdot; \btheta_{t})$ in the $d$-dimensional RKHS.
+As discussed in the existing literature, such a regularization term is critical to avoid overfitting the kernel-based model \citep{smale2003estimating}.
+Using the $\lambda$ discussed in Theorem \ref{thm:gen error}, we obtain the \emph{final objective function} for each $t$,